Skip to main content

 Inngest + AgentKit

-Agent-native, not a workflow engine with an agent library on top
+An agent runtime — not a workflow engine with agents bolted on

-Inngest is a great durable execution platform.
-AgentKit is a solid framework.
-Together they give you agents — but through a workflow-first runtime.
-Connic was built as an agent platform from day one, with first-party connectors (Kafka, SQS, Stripe, Postgres, Email) instead of consumers you write yourself.
+Inngest is a strong durable-execution platform; AgentKit is a capable framework on top.
+Together they get you to agents through a workflow-first runtime.
+Connic was designed as an agent platform from day one, with first-party Kafka, SQS, Stripe, Postgres, and email connectors instead of consumers you write yourself.

 Feature Comparison